UnsafeOats/dsahw/hw2/SStephensonHW2.md

 After iterating through all characters, stack is non-empty so delimiters are not properly matching.

 ## 2b
+The below table represents each character as it's being iterated over, what the stack looks like, and any stack operation that is being applied:
 | Character   | Stack     | Stack Operation |
 |-------------|-----------|-----------------|
 |(            |(          |Push '('         |